-In order to facilitate discussions and nomenclature, the PEDNR WG introduced the term 'Registrant At the time of Expiration' (RAE) to distinguish between the person or entity that is listed in WHOIS as the Registered Name Holder at the time of expiration and the person or entity that is listed in WHOIS as the Registered Name Holder following expiration, which might be different following expiration.
-Many registration agreements allow the Registrar to alter the WHOIS data to indicate that the Registrar itself, an affiliate, or a third party is the registrant at this time, but the prevalence of this practice was not studied.
+In order to facilitate discussions and nomenclature, the PEDNR WG introduced the term 'Registered Name Holder at Expiration' (RNHaE) to distinguish between the person or entity that is listed in WHOIS as the Registered Name Holder at the time of expiration, and the person or entity that is listed in WHOIS as the Registered Name Holder following expiration, which might be different.
+Many registration agreements allow the Registrar to alter the WHOIS data to indicate that the Registrar itself, an affiliate, or a third party, is the registrant following expiration, but the prevalence of this practice was not studied.